-MoPac Expressway south of Lady Bird Lake is a vital transportation artery for Austin.
+MoPac Expressway south of Cesar Chavez Street is a vital transportation artery for Austin.
 Initial construction started in 1973 and various sections have been under construction for the past 40 years.
 Currently this eight mile section is a four to six lane freeway which attracts up to 150,000 cars and trucks per day on the north end.
 Over time, growth in the corridor - residential, retail and commercial - has led to increased congestion and reduced mobility.
 Funding for an environmental study along with preliminary and final design was allocated to the project under Rider 42 of the General Appropriations Act (2011, HB 1, 82nd Legislature, Regular to the Session).
-Rider 42 funds are state funds from Proposition 12 set aside to study the most congested roadways in the state.
+Rider 42 funds are state funds from Proposition 12 set aside to study the most congested roadways in Texas.

-The Mobility Authority is leading the environmental study and community outreach program which launched in April 2014 with oversight and support from TxDOT.
+The Mobility Authority is leading the environmental study and community outreach program which launched in April 2014 in partnership with the Texas Department of Transportation (TxDOT).